We’re sick and tired of seeing extremely talented yoga teachers burning themselves out trying to make a living.

 5) Offer private yoga lessons

 Do you enjoy working 1×1?
-Private yoga lessons are a great way to increase your income while helping your students change their life.
+Private yoga lessons are a great way to increase your income while helping your students change their lives.
 Privates require a bigger time investment than group classes.
-Keep pricing structure simple and don’t undercharge!
+Keep the pricing structure simple and don’t undercharge!
 Privates typically range from $60 to $200/hour… we never recommend less than $80/hour.
 Some even offer private yoga via Skype!

 6) Podcast about yoga

 Podcasting is like blogging: it’s a great way to build an audience but takes a long time to earn big money.
 Luckily, it’s easy to get started: you just need a microphone and an interesting theme to talk about.
 Besides building traffic to your website, podcasts can earn you money by selling sponsored ads at the beginning of your episode.